B

 Exercise

 These dogs have an intense need for activity and exercise; they won’t be satisfied with just a brisk walk around the block twice a day.
 Your pet will need at least two hours of vigorous activity every day, but three hours would be even better.
 These dogs are doers.
 They like to run, they like to hike, and they like to play.
-Enforce quiet time after eating, though; exercising your dog too soon after he or she has eaten can cause the development of bloat.
+Enforce quiet time after eating, though; exercising your dog too soon after it has eaten can cause the development of bloat.

 Puppies

 Bernese shepherds are a relatively new breed, so breeders may be difficult to locate.
-Before you purchase a puppy, learn all you can about the health status of the puppy’s parents to minimize the possibility of adopting a pet with a predisposition toward genetic disorders.
+Before you purchase a puppy, learn all you can about the health status of the puppy’s parents to minimize the possibility of adopting a pet with a predisposition toward certain genetic disorders.

 Children

-These dogs are friendly and, for the most part, gentle, but they aren’t the best dog for a family with young children.
+These dogs are friendly and, for the most part, gentle, but they aren’t the best dogs for a family with young children.
 While they’re likely to tolerate a toddler who attempts to ride them, they may also unintentionally knock that toddler down when they’re bounding up to say hello.
 These canines also have strong herding instincts and may attempt to shepherd your little ones.

 Similar Dogs